pingidentity/pingidentity-devops-getting-started/docs/reference/dockerImageSecurity.md

 ---
 # Evaluation of Docker Base Image Security

-In CIS (Center for Internet Security) [Docker Benchmark v1.2.0](https://www.cisecurity.org/benchmark/docker/), one of the recommendations says, "4.3 Ensure that unnecessary packages are not installed in the container."
+In the Center for Internet Security (CIS) [Docker Benchmark v1.2.0](https://www.cisecurity.org/benchmark/docker/), one of the recommendations says, "4.3 Ensure that unnecessary packages are not installed in the container."

 It further states, "You should consider using a minimal base image rather than the standard Red Hat/CentOS/Debian images if you can.
 Some of the options available include BusyBox and Alpine."
-Is Alpine Docker image really more secure than other, more popular Linux distributions?

-So, let's take a look at the security aspects of different Linux distributions.
+The following sections present security aspects of different Linux distributions compared to Alpine Docker image.
 This doesn't necessarily mean that one is the best for Docker base images.
-Other factors such as usability and compatibility should also be considered when choosing the most suitable Docker image for an organization.
+Other factors, such as usability and compatibility, should also be considered when choosing the most suitable Docker image for an organization.

-## Evaluation
+## Evaluation overview

-To evaluate Alpine’s security, we'll compare it with the following popular Linux distros: Ubuntu, CentOS, and Red Hat Enterprise Linux 7.
-We'll use the latest version (as of March 12, 2020) of each distro’s Docker image and compare them in four different areas: image size, number of packages installed by default, number of historical vulnerabilities reported on [cvedetails.com](https://www.cvedetails.com/), and the number of vulnerabilities reported by the Clair scan.
+To evaluate Alpine’s security, we compared it with the following popular Linux distributions: Ubuntu, CentOS, and Red Hat Enterprise Linux 7.

+For this comparison, we used the latest version, as of March 12, 2020, of each distribution’s Docker image and compared them in four different categories:

+* Image size
+* Number of packages installed by default
+* Number of historical vulnerabilities reported on [cvedetails.com](https://www.cvedetails.com/)
+* Number of vulnerabilities reported by the Clair scan

-This table summarizes the numbers for each distribution:
+The following table summarizes the numbers for each distribution.

 | | Alpine | Ubuntu | CentOS | RHEL7 |
 | --- | --- | --- | --- | --- |